On the Sample Complexity of Stability Constrained Imitation Learning: Experiments

 In Table~\ref{table:toy_p_delta_goal_err}, we track the difference in norm $\norm{x_T^{\mathrm{expert}}-x_T^{\mathrm{IL}}}_2$ between the expert's final state ($x_T^{\mathrm{expert}}$) and the IL algorithm's final state ($x_T^{\mathrm{IL}}$), both seeded seeded from the same initial conditions.
 In Table~\ref{table:toy_p_imitation_err}, we track the final average closed-loop imitation loss error $\frac{1}{T}\E_{\xi\sim\calD} \ell_{\pi_E}(\xi;\pi_E,\pi_\star)$.
 The entries in the tables are computed by rolling out $500$ test trajectories and computing the median quantity over the test trajectories.
 Each algorithm is repeated for $50$ trials, and the median quantity $\pm \max(\text{80th percentile} - \text{median}, \text{median} - \text{20th percentile})$ (over the $50$ trials) is shown.
 In Table~\ref{table:toy_p_delta_goal_err}, we see that as $p$ decreases, the goal deviation error decreases, showing that the task becomes fundamentally easier.
 This trend is also reflected in all the imitation learning algorithms.
 Table~\ref{table:toy_p_imitation_err} provides insight into why the goal deviation error decreases with $p$, and also shows that our main theorems are indeed predictive: as $p$ decreases, the closed-loop average imitation loss $\frac{1}{T} \E_{\xi\sim\calD} \ell_{\pi_E}(\xi;\pi_E,\pi_\star)$ generally decreases for all algorithms.
+Finally, comparing a baseline algorithm with its \textbf{+IGS} variant, we see generally that for a fixed $p$, the IGS constrained variant has both lower final goal deviation error and lower imitation loss, showing that stability constraints reduce sample-complexity by trimming the hypothesis space.